Acyclicity in finite groups and groupoids: Constraints on generator sequences

 In order to boost degrees of plain coset acyclicity to acyclicity w.r.t.\ $\I$-cosets we aim to employ compatibility with unfoldings of potential $\I$-coset cycles in a manner similar to the treatment of Section~\ref{acycsec}.
-The following lays out a strong criterion that allows for the unfolding of potential $\I$-coset cycles with constituents $\CG[\I,\alpha_i,s_i,g_i] \subsetw \CG[\alpha_i]$ through the unfolding of the surrounding plain cosets $\CG[\alpha_i]$ into free amalgamation chains.
+The idea is to unfold potential $\I$-coset cycles with constituents $\CG[\I,\alpha_i,s_i,g_i] \subsetw \CG[\alpha_i]$ through the unfolding of the surrounding plain cosets $\CG[\alpha_i]$ into free amalgamation chains.
 This is the same unfolding into amalgamation chains as discussed in Section~\ref{amalgsec} and used towards plain coset acyclicity in Section~\ref{acycsec}.
-The crucial challenge is to safeguard this unfolding and the corresponding compatibility arguments against damage through unwanted shortcuts by $\alpha$-walks that do not correspond to $\alpha^\ast[\I]$-walks.
-It is to this end that we consider the relationship between $\alpha^\ast[\I]$-components and the halo around them that is formed by overlapping $\alpha'$-connected components for $\alpha' \strictsubset \alpha$.
+The new challenge is to safeguard this unfolding against unwanted shortcuts by $\alpha$-walks that do not correspond to $\I[\alpha]$-walks.
+At the same time, the consecutive unfoldings need to preserve compatibility with smaller $\alpha$ in order to render the process conservative w.r.t.\ to what has been achieved in earlier stages.

+It is to this end that we consider the relationship between $\I[\alpha]$-components and the halo around them that is formed by overlapping (unconstrained) $\alpha'$-connected components for $\alpha' \strictsubset \alpha$.
+The \emph{$\I$-skeletons} to be defined below play the r\^ole of $\I[\alpha]$-connected components that unfold all those $\alpha$-links that are available according to $\I$, and none else.
+These arise naturally as $\I[\alpha]$-components of Cayley graphs $\CG$ provided $\G$ is compatible with $\I$, as we assumed with Proviso~\ref{constraintpatternprov}.
+But we also consider individual such $\I$-skeletons as scaffoldings for the construction of further $\E$-graphs, which are to be fed into the unfolding process that successively unclutters the embedded $\I[\alpha]$-components and unfolds short $\I$-coset cycles for increasing numbers of generators.